Grant High School (Los Angeles): Use as a filming location

 Grant High School has been featured in a number of film and television productions.
-This is due to the long strip of road (known as "Lancer Lane") that runs between the eastern boundary of the school and a scenic greenbelt, walking path, and the Tujunga Wash, and the availability of ample parking—combined with the ease of moving equipment around.
+This is due to a number of reasons; the most commonly-cited of which is the fact that it is the only public high school within and across the entirety of the LAUSD system that has no readily-visible Palm Trees growing on the property--thus hiding its precise geographics, and giving the location a generic, "Anytown, USA" type of feel when and where production teams deemed it necessary, or when shooting for other, outside locations.
+Secondary to this rationale is the long strip of road (known as "Lancer Lane") which runs between the eastern boundary of the school and a scenic greenbelt, walking path, and the Tujunga Wash, along with the availability of ample parking—combined with the ease of moving equipment around.
 Grant High School is also recognized as among the best high schools in the country for its film/video productions made by students of the communications/technology magnet.

 Among the professional film and television productions that have utilized Grant High School as a filming location: